 Students, faculty and staff who receive their first-ever KU parking ticket may be able to have the ticket canceled by successfully completing a parking quiz.

 Three or more tickets issued to any vehicle or posted to the account of any owner/operator and that have not been paid within 14 calendar days constitute “excessive violations.”
-All vehicles on an account with excessive violations are subject to towing.
-All tickets must be paid in full before the vehicle will be released from the tow company (see section 13.0 in KU Parking Rules & Regulations for payment methods).
+All vehicles on an account with excessive violations are subject to being immobilized with The Barnacle or towing.
+All tickets must be paid in full before the vehicle will be released (see section 13.0 in KU Parking Rules & Regulations for payment methods).
 In addition, the Parking Commission may revoke the privilege of operating a vehicle on the University of Kansas campus.

 Towing and Impounding Vehicles